jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 **Key Knowledge Areas:**

 - User and group commands
+  What are user and group commands?
 - User IDs
+  What are user IDs?

 **The following is a partial list of the used files, terms and utilities:**

 - /etc/passwd, /etc/shadow, /etc/group, /etc/skel/
+  What is /etc/passwd?
+  What is /etc/shadow?
+  What is /etc/group?
+  What is /etc/skel/?
 - useradd, groupadd
+  What is useradd?
+  What is groupadd?
 - passwd
+  What is passwd?

 ### 5.3 Managing File Permissions and Ownership Weight: 2